10 items matching your search:

 local content, petrostate, REPOA, policy, gas, minerals, Tanzania

 For fem år siden var Mtwara en søvnig småby på sørkysten av Tanzania.
 Den var uten kjørbar veiforbindelse til den ...

 Edited Book | Jan 2012

-The impact of the oil and gas industry – paradoxically seen both as a blessing and a curse on socio-economic development – is a ...
+The impact of the oil and gas industry – paradoxically seen both as a blessing and a curse on socio-economic development – is a question at ...

 Event | 29 Mar 2012